enkidevs/curriculum/General/Networking/server-error-status-codes.md

 ---
 ## Revision

-What status code is used for method not yet supported ??? ?
+What status code should the server return if it doesn't understand the request's method?

+???

 * `501` **Not Implemented**
 * `503` **Service Unavailable**